UU Service Committee

 - environmental justice

 Our Task Force educates children and adults at JUC about the work of the UUSC through programs, movies, and trips abroad to visit partner organizations.
-The UUSC Task Force raises money to support the work of UUSC through memberships, sales of fair trade coffee, and holiday cards.
+The UUSC Task Force raises money to support the work of UUSC through memberships, as well as a dedicated church budget line.
 We also support a scholarship program for Guatemalan children impoverished by civil war.
-For more information on the Guatemalan scholarship fund, including how to donate, go to www.uuguatemalascholarship.com.

 Our book donations have doubled the size of the Rabinal Community Library and donations of sewing machines and materials have led to the Sewing Project and Mayan Women Art.
 Contact – Gretchen May